Woman: Culture and gender roles

-As changes in the labor market for women came about, availability of employment changed from only "dirty", long hour factory jobs to "cleaner", more respectable office jobs where more education was demanded.
-Married women's participation in the U.S. labor force rose from 5.6–6% in 1900 to 23.8% in 1923.
+As changes in the labour market for women came about, availability of employment changed from only "dirty", long hour factory jobs to "cleaner", more respectable office jobs where more education was demanded.
+Married women's participation in the U.S. labour force rose from 5.6–6% in 1900 to 23.8% in 1923.

 In the 1970s, many female academics, including scientists, avoided having children.
-Throughout the 1980s, institutions tried to equalize conditions for men and women in the workplace.
-Even so, the inequalities at home hampered women's opportunities: professional women were still generally considered responsible for domestic labor and child care, which limited the time and energy they could devote to their careers.
+Throughout the 1980s, institutions tried to equalise conditions for men and women in the workplace.
+Even so, the inequalities at home hampered women's opportunities: professional women were still generally considered responsible for domestic labour and child care, which limited the time and energy they could devote to their careers.
 Until the early 20th century, U.S. women's colleges required their women faculty members to remain single, on the grounds that a woman could not carry on two full-time professions at once.
 According to Schiebinger, "Being a scientist and a wife and a mother is a burden in society that expects women more often than men to put family ahead of career." (p.
 93).

 Movements advocate equality of opportunity for both sexes and equal rights irrespective of gender.
 Through a combination of economic changes and the efforts of the feminist movement, in recent decades women in many societies have gained access to careers beyond the traditional homemaker.
 Despite these advances, modern women in Western society still face challenges in the workplace as well as with the topics of education, violence, health care, politics, and motherhood, and others.
 Sexism can be a main concern and barrier for women almost anywhere, though its forms, perception, and gravity vary between societies and social classes.
+Women tend to have a stronger in-group bias than men.

-The Gender Parity Index in school enrollment varies by country.
+The Gender Parity Index in school enrolment varies by country.
 The gender gaps in mathematics and reading show girls tend to have higher reading skills.
 The gender pay gap varies between countries and age groups.

+Female intrasexual competition describes relational aggression between women, which can worsen mental health.